-You do not need to do anything if you have bought a property in a GAIC contribution area that:
+You do not need to do anything if you have bought a property in a Growth Areas Infrastructure Contribution (GAIC) contribution area that:

-If there is a GAIC recording against the title to the property, you will be liable to pay the GAIC unless an excluded event or exemption applies.
+If there is a GAIC recording against the property's title, you will be liable to pay the GAIC unless an excluded event or exemption applies.

 Your obligations and responsibilities

 You must always provide us with true and accurate information.
-If we find you provided false or misleading statements on any application or do not meet the residency requirements, you will be ordered to repay the grant and/or any duty amounts.
+If we find you provided false or misleading statements on any application or do not meet the residency requirements, you will have to repay the grant and/or any duty amounts.
 You may also face penalties.

-If you believe that you overpaid duty when you bought your home because, for example, you were eligible but didn’t claim an available benefit, you may apply for a duty reassessment.
+If you believe that you overpaid duty when you bought your home because, for example, you were eligible for a benefit but did not claim it, you may apply for a duty reassessment.
 If we find that you are eligible, we will refund the overpaid duty.

 To apply for a reassessment, you should send us a cover letter along with the completed application forms for the relevant exemption, concession or reduction/s and any supporting documents.

-Your request must be made within five years of your payment of the duty.
+Your request must be made within five years of paying the duty.

 Please note the amount of your refund depends on a number of factors, including the settlement date and the value of your property at that time.
-We receive large volumes of refund applications so please be aware that your case may take up to 60 days to process.
+We receive large volumes of refund applications so your case may take up to 60 days to process.